cda-tum/mqt-qcec/docs/source/install/Developers.rst

     .. code-block:: console

-        (venv) $ pip install --editable .
+        (venv) $ pip install --editable .[dev]

 The :code:`--editable` flag ensures that changes in the Python code are instantly available without re-running the command.
+The :code:`[dev]` extra makes sure that all dependencies for running the Python tests and building the documentation are available.

+**Disclaimer**: When using the :code:`zsh` shell it might be necessary to add double quotes around the :code:`.[dev]` part of the command.

 `Pybind11 <https://pybind11.readthedocs.io/>`_ is used for providing bindings of the C++ core library to Python (see `bindings.cpp <https://github.com/cda-tum/qcec/tree/master/mqt/qcec/bindings.cpp>`_).
 If parts of the C++ code have been changed, the above command has to be run again to make the changes visible in Python.